AsmaaAamir/CI_PP4_A-BAKES/README.md

 8. To test if everything is working run: python3 manage.py runserver.

 ### Heroku App
-For the project your need Heroku and you make a account on [Heroku](https://www.heroku.com/platform).
+For the project your need Heroku and you need to make an account on [Heroku](https://www.heroku.com/platform).

 1. To create a new app you would need to
     - Go on Heroku dasboard